example42/psick/README.md

     cd control-repo
     r10k puppetfile install -v

-    # For testing with Vagrant move in one of its environments:
-    cd vagrant/environments/puppetinfra
-    vagrant status
-    vagrant up <vm>

-    # To customize the vagrant environment:
-    vi config.yaml

 ### Single example42 Puppet modules

 Use the Forge to install single example42 modules (be aware of the deprecated or old (2.x) ones):